Interpreting Skills

 -

-Areas to Improve: When discourse became more complex, features such as prosody, register (especially the teacher's), stress and emphasis, and deeper analysis of the incoming message as it relates to the overall intent of the message suffered.
-Additionally, continuing to develop the ability to represent model space, employing classifiers, verb agreement, and comparative/contrasitive space to represent objects or topics and their respective actions or expansions will benefit interpretations overall.
+Areas to Improve: As discourse became more complex, elements such as prosody, register (particularly the teacher’s), stress and emphasis, and deeper analysis of the overall message intent were less consistent.
+Continued development in representing model space, using classifiers, verb agreement, and comparative or contrastive space to depict objects, topics, and their relationships would strengthen interpretations overall.

 -